 “You have to protect your clients and protect yourself,” Halbur said.
 “You have to take the data seriously.
 If you end up in a courtroom and you missed an opportunity to be aware of the problem, it puts you in a bad position litigation-wise.”

-“A senior advisor is going to have good wisdom,” Halbur said.
+“A senior financial professional is going to have good wisdom,” Halbur said.
 “Addressing diminished capacity early on gives them the opportunity for a slow transfer of that wisdom and experience, if it’s done right and in ideal circumstances.
 They can provide pearls of wisdom and tips of the trade and have something to pass on beyond a book of business.”